rbkmoney/fraudbusters/README.md

 # Fraudbusters

-Service for detect fraud.
+Service for fraud detection.

-It is a tool for describing behavioral patterns for fraudulent transactions and provides the ability to check for compliance with the described patterns.
+It is a tool for describing behavioral patterns for fraudulent transactions, it provides the ability to check for compliance with the described patterns.

 ### Template Description Language